I already wrote about the “old” Markets In Tel Aviv. They are Carmel Market, Nachlat Binyamin Market, HaTikva Market, and Levinsky Market.

-One thing worth mentioning, we visited on a Friday morning, thus you can see many people.
-On weekdays there are fewer people.
+One thing worth mentioning, we visited on a Friday morning.
+Thus you can see many people.
+On weekdays it is less crowded.

-To sum up, Sarona Market is a very nice place to visit.
+To sum up, Sarona Market is a lovely place to visit.
 Many Israelis define it as being in Tel Aviv but feeling like in Europe.
 It’s a high-class market, meaning you can find many high-quality products and restaurants, but they are not cheap.

 Note for photographers: on a later occasion when I visited Sarona Market, the security saw my DSLR and asked me not to photograph inside.
 Not sure why, but this happened once out of probably five times (and each time I come with a body a lens or two).